jqug/neonatal-monitoring/README.md

 Data in this demo comes from 15 babies who were treated in the Neonatal Intensive Care Unit at the Royal Infirmary of Edinburgh, UK.
+For each baby, there is a 24 hour sequence of vital signs data taken at 1-second intervals, including heart rate, blood pressures, saturation of gases in the blood and temperatures.

-Details about the model and data can be found in
+Details about the model and data can be found in:

 * J.A.
 Quinn, C.K.I.
 Williams and
 N. McIntosh, *Factorial Switching Linear Dynamical Systems